Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 > Attached to the thirty-foot-high ceiling of this dark sepulcher is an upside-down iron chest with a barrel-shaped lid.
 ^61c

-The iron chest on the ceiling is held in place with sovereign glue, and its lid is sealed with an arcane lock spell.
+The iron chest on the ceiling is held in place with [[5.
+Mechanics/Items/Sovereign Glue.md\|sovereign glue]], and its lid is sealed with an [[5.
+Mechanics/Spells/Arcane Lock.md\|arcane lock]] spell.
 The chest is impervious to weapon damage.
 Prying it open requires a successful DC 25 Strength check, assuming the characters can reach it.
 The inside of the chest is lined with lead.

-If the chest's lid is opened, the floor of this room disappears (as if affected by a disintegrate spell), creating a 10-foot-square hole above area X39.
+If the chest's lid is opened, the floor of this room disappears (as if affected by a [[5.
+Mechanics/Spells/Disintegrate.md\|disintegrate]] spell), creating a 10-foot-square hole above area X39.
 Creatures standing on the floor when it disappears fall 30 feet, landing in the northwest corner of area X39.

 The iron chest is empty.